opeolluwa/backend-for-humans/src/module_8/index.md

 learning two or more programming languages concurrently, it's usually difficult, frustrating and non-productive.

-In the next module, I'll introduce the 4 programming language, I encourage you to choose one that catches your interest and stick it to the end of the material for effective learning.
+In the next module, I'll introduce the 2 programming language — Rust and JavaScript, I encourage you to carefully go through each and choose one that catches your interest and stick it to the end of the material for effective learning.

 Happy hacking!